HungryTurtleCode/htc_website/jekyll/pages/about-me.md

 I get to learn things and teach those things to others.
 It was a win win all round.
 I love it.

-The added bonus is that I may be able to make a small amount of money to maintain the longevity of the site through some adverts and occasional premium courses.
-95%+ of the content I create will be free though!
+The added bonus is that I may be able to make a small amount of money to maintain the longevity of the site through donations from you wonderful people.
+This allows me to keep all the content on here free so everyone in the world has the opportunity to learn this amazing and liberating art / science of code.

-### But where does Hungry Turtle come from?
+### But where does the name Hungry Turtle come from?

 Honestly, I have no idea.
 It just came to me one day when I was thinking of names.
 All I knew is I didn&#8217;t want to fall into the trap of looking &#8220;hipster&#8221; or &#8220;corporate&#8221;.